praj-bhatt/simple-c-programs-/README.md

-Simple C programs. <br>
+<h1 align="center">Simple C Programs</h1>

-This is my personal repo to practice C questions :p </br>
+This is my personal C repository to add C programs into it along with their output, which can be run in any online compiler.